babalugats76/quizdini-teach-deprecated/README.md

 * Create Floating Label Component
   * Refine floating label style
   * Remove color-switching logic; replace with warning/danger prop; wrap Label with `floating` prop; perhaps pull out into own component based upon what happens with textarea
+  * Investigate controlling line-height, especially in input field; some fonts will require adjustment and we need to figure out where to put that style override

 ## React Router